AnantharamanLab/ViWrap/README.md

 * `--input_metagenome/-i`: (required) input metagenome assembly.
 It can be a metagenome or entire virome assembly.
 The extension of the input nucleotide sequence should be ".fasta".
 * `--input_reads/-r`: (required) input metagenomic reads.
 The input paired reads should be  "forward_1.fastq or forward_R1.fastq" and "reverse_2.fastq or reverse_R2.fastq" connected by ",".
 Multiple paired reads can be provided at the same time for one metagenome assembly, connected by ",".
 For example: `-r /path/to/Lake_01_T1_1.fastq,/path/to/Lake_01_T1_2.fastq,/path/to/Lake_01_T2_1.fastq,/path/to/Lake_01_T2_2.fastq`  Note that the extension of the input reads should be ".fastq" or ".fastq.gz".
+* `--input_reads_type/-r`: input metagenomic reads type.
+The default is "illumina".
+If you are using long reads, you will need to assign: pacbio - PacBio CLR reads, pacbio_hifi - PacBio HiFi/CCS reads, pacbio_asm20 - PacBio HiFi/CCS reads (asm20), nanopore - Oxford Nanopore reads.
+We use minimap2 to run long reads
+* `--reads_mapping_identity_cutoff/-id`: reads mapping identity cutoff.
+The default is "0.97".
+"0.97" is suitable for all illumina reads and also suitable for PacBio Sequel II (HiFi) or Nanopore PromethION Q20+ reads.
+For other PacBio or Nanopore reads with high error rate, the id cutoff is suggested to be 1 - error rate, i.e., 0.85 (if the error rate is 15%)
 * `--out_dir/-o`: (required) output directory to deposit all results (default = ./ViWrap_outdir) output folder to deposit all results.
 ViWrap will exit if the folder already exists.
 * `--db_dir/-d`: (required) database directory (default = $current_dir/ViWrap_db).
 * `--identify_method`: (required) the virus identifying method to choose: vb - VIBRANT; vs - VirSorter2 and CheckV; dvf - DeepVirFinder; vb-vs - Use VIBRANT and VirSorter2 to get the overlapped viruses (default); vb-vs-dvf - Use all these three methods and get the overlapped viruses. "vb-vs" is recommended by us since overlapped virus identification will provide more confident results. "vb-vs-dvf" would be too stringent to provide comprehensive virus identification results.
 * `--conda_env_dir`: (required) the directory where you put your conda environment files.
 It is the parent directory that contains all the conda environment folders.
 * `--threads/-t`: number of threads (default = 10).
 * `--virome/-v`: edit VIBRANT's sensitivity if the input dataset is a virome.
 It is suggested to use it if you know that the input assembly is virome or metagenome.

-* `--input_length_limit`: length in basepairs to limit input sequences (default=2000, can increase but not decrease); 2000 at least suggested for VIBRANT (vb)-based and INHERIT (in)-based pipeline, 5000 at least suggested for VirSorter2 (vs)-based pipeline.
+* `--input_length_limit`: length in basepairs to limit input sequences (default=2000, can increase but not decrease); 2000 at least suggested for VIBRANT (vb)-based pipeline, 5000 at least suggested for VirSorter2 (vs)-based pipeline.
 * `--custom_MAGs_dir`: custom MAGs dir that contains only *.fasta files for MAGs reconstructed from the same metagenome, this will be used in iPHoP for further host prediction; note that it should be the absolute address path.

 ______